“Never be ashamed of a scar. It simply means you were stronger than whatever tried to hurt you.” Unknown

 This is a quote my mom sent me recently and it really resonates with me.
-She knows after my accident I really struggled coming to terms with my scars.
-I had a scar on my face that looked like a tear drop tattoo but that faded away and so has a small scar on my right foot but scars on my left arm are the most prominent to remain.
-I have a couple keloid scars on my left that always make me self conscious, especially when I wear something sleeveless.
+She knows after my accident I really struggled to come to terms with my scars.
+I had a scar on my face that looked like a teardrop tattoo but that faded away.
+I also have a small scar on my right foot, but the scars on my left arm are the most prominent to remain.
+I have a couple of keloid scars on my left arm that always make me self-conscious, especially when I wear something sleeveless.

 Something that I saw on Twitter that I liked:

 I always have to remind myself that it could be so much worse.
-Some people who have as serious accidents as myself don’t walk the same, talk the same, or even look the same.
+Some people who have as serious accidents like me, don’t walk the same, talk the same, or even look the same.
 Unless I tell people, they wouldn’t know I suffered a traumatic brain injury.
-They might think I’m a little kooky but most wouldn’t suspect my brain swelled when I was 17.
+They might think I’m a little kooky, but most wouldn’t suspect my brain swelled as bad as it did when I was 17.

-But today I’m taking pride in my scars because it’s a daily reminder of God’s glory and what He brought me through.
-I always say 5/19/2008 wasn’t my day to die, and ever since that day I’ve been living my life to the fullest.
-I hope you are too, God bless!
+But today, I’m taking pride in my scars because it’s a daily reminder of God’s glory and what He brought me through.
+I always say May 19, 2008, wasn’t my day to die, and ever since that day, I’ve been living my life to the fullest.
+I hope you are too.
+God bless!

-*** I don’t have a lot of experience with emotional scars, but I know God can heal those too.
-Recently I heard a sermon about “Getting past our pasts.”
-It was really great the biggest point I will take away is no person can determine me from my destiny.
+*** I can't speak too much on emotional scars, but I know God can heal those too.
+Recently, I heard a sermon about getting past our pasts.
+It was really great, the biggest point I will take away is no person can deter me from my destiny.
 How cool?!
 No man can mess up what God has for you even if you've had a crazy past!
 Take that and run with it folks! ;)

 6/23/2014 04:46:10 am

 Love this!
 I was ashamed of the scars on my face for a long time after my accident.
 Great post and great thoughts!